Parts of Wyoming, Colorado, still snarled by record blizzard - WTMJ

-Crews didn’t expect to reopen some highways for another day, though a portion of Interstate 25 reopened south of Wyoming’s capital, Cheyenne, for the first time since Saturday.
+Crews didn’t expect to reopen some highways for another day, though Interstate 25 reopened south of Wyoming’s capital, Cheyenne, for the first time since Saturday.

 The weekend storm dumped over 30 inches (76 centimeters) of snow on Cheyenne, snarling streets with 4-to-5-foot (1.2-to-1.5-meter) drifts that even four-wheel drive trucks couldn’t clear.
 Many side streets will remain impassable for cars for several more days, city officials warned.